Savalek/Metadata-server/readme.md

 `CACHE_TTL` - interval of full metadata update (in seconds)
 `JSTREE_SEARCH_LIMIT` - the maximum number of elements to display when searching
 `PARALLEL_UPDATE_DB_COUNT` - the maximum number of simultaneously updated databases
+`REQUEST_FOR_EVERY_FILTER` - true: do request for every filter item when database cache updating. false - do only one request when updating.
+(Recommended `false` only if you have many filters)